mtgatracker/mtgatracker/logging_in.md

 Instead, we will use MTGA as the source of trust (once MTGA has a friends list).
 We will simply message your MTGA account a 6-digit rotating access code as you try to log in.
-Since you, and only you, are able to log in to your MTGA account, when you tell use that same 6 digit passcode, we know it's you!
+Since you, and only you, are able to log in to your MTGA account, when you tell us that same 6 digit passcode, we know it's you!

 Of course, MTGA doesn't have a friends list, or buddy messaging, yet.
 So in the meantime, we're using discord, a bot, and a team of mods who can manually verify your identity if our bots get hung up on something.
 Once a bot or mod has verified